 If this invention is new and not well known then this use of the word “pizza” will not be the likely intent of users when they enter the query pizza, so the results for this search query should not feature this page prominently.

-Unfortunately, a conventional search engine does not have the ability to distinguish between the new, uncommon usage of the word “pizza” and the usage that is probably desired by the person submitting the search query.
+Unfortunately, a conventional search engine cannot distinguish between the new, uncommon usage of the word “pizza” and the usage that is probably desired by the person submitting the search query.